[Listen to post here.]

-In this post we will continue to look at what may be the biggest word in the New Testament: “in”.
-So far we have considered the words,“intimacy“ and “incorporation“ as they relate to the Church being “in Christ”.
+We will continue now to explore what may be the biggest word in the New Testament: “IN”.
+So far we have considered the words,“intimacy“ and “incorporation“ as they relate to the Church being “IN” CHRIST.
 We will now consider a third word in relation to it, “identity”.

 Baptized into Christ

 “You are all sons of God through faith in Christ Jesus, for all of you who were baptized into Christ have clothed yourselves with Christ.
 There is neither Jew nor Greek, slave nor free, male nor female, for you are all one in Christ Jesus.”
 Galatians 3:26-28

 “Here there is no Greek or Jew, circumcised or uncircumcised, barbarian, Scythian, slave or free, but Christ is all, and is in all.”
 Colossians 3:11

 “So from now on I regard now one from a worldly point of view, though I once viewed Christ this way, I do so no longer.
 If anyone is in Christ, he is a new creation.
 Old things have passed away; behold all things have become new.
 All things are of God…” 2 Corinthians 5:16-17

 What a tremendous thing has happened to us through our baptism into Christ.
 Everything that marked and identified our former life has been superseded by a new reality and identity.
 Racial, religious, social, gender, and cultural distinctions have been swallowed up by one, new, all-encompassing, transcendent identity, CHRIST!

 Baptized Into the Name of Christ